A shepherd's hut for David Cameron

 Little did they know that both men were already connected through one of life’s charming twists of fate.
 The hut that Mr Cameron was about to buy was only made possible by his decision, some years earlier and while in power, to change the rules on pensions.
-He allowed people to cash their pension in at age 55 and use the money to do things like Paul did – start a shepherd's hut business!
+He allowed people to cash their pension in at age 55 and use the money to do things like Paul did – to start a shepherd's hut business!

 Sitting in the Cameron family garden on a sunny Spring day, just one week after delivery of his hand-crafted shepherd hut, I asked the ex-Prime Minister and his hut maker Paul about their chance meeting.

-Paul explained that, three years ago, he had been grappling with how to leave a stressful job and follow his dream of becoming an artisan cabinet maker.
+Paul explained that, in 2016, he had been grappling with how to leave a stressful job and follow his dream of becoming an artisan cabinet maker.
 He was also keen to start a business which could involve his family.
 “I had my eye on shepherd's huts and just needed the resources to help me set up.”
 He said “The new rules allowing people my age to release the money tied up in their pensions was like a gift from heaven for me.
 I used my pension money to set up Red Sky Shepherd's Huts in Oxfordshire – and have never looked back.”
 Some years on from the start of Paul’s new business venture and settling into a life beyond politics, David Cameron was discussing shepherd huts with his wife Samantha.
 They had both seen and liked one owned by Mr Cameron’s Mother-in-law in Scotland, and decided it was something they too would like to have.

 “When Samantha said we should look for one - I said I’d sort it out" said Mr Cameron " I basically Googled shepherd huts, found Paul’s company and I liked the look of the website.
 They were also local, which was very good – and then Paul came along and told me how he set up the business.
 I was delighted by the story.”

 Like many of Red Sky’s huts, it is a timber frame construction with tongue and groove interior pine walls.
-Each wall and floor are five layers deep: an interior timber wall, a cavity filled with quality sheep’s wool insulation, an exterior ply layer for rigidity and strength, a breathable, high tech membrane and finally an exterior painted wood cladding which the Camerons chose over the corrugated metal alternative.
+Each wall and floor are five layers deep: an interior timber wall, a cavity filled with quality sheep’s wool insulation, an exterior ply layer for rigidity and strength, a breathable, high-tech membrane and finally an exterior painted wood cladding which the Camerons chose over the corrugated metal alternative.

 The Camerons chose a corner-set wood-burning stove from Salamander, a pull-out double sofa bed and paints from Farrow and Ball including ‘Clunch’ and ‘Old White’ inside with all external woodwork in ‘Mouse’s Back’.
-The wheels, steps and roof are all painted black.

 “I should say here’ said Mr Cameron, ‘that Samantha makes all the design decisions in this family.
 As ever she has made a very good choice."